Environment and Climate Change Canada

-The minister of environment and climate change has been Steven Guilbeault since October 26, 2021; Environment and Climate Change Canada supports the minister's mandate to: "preserve and enhance the quality of the natural environment, including water, air, soil, flora and fauna; conserve Canada's renewable resources; conserve and protect Canada's water resources; forecast daily weather conditions and warnings, and provide detailed meteorological information to all of Canada; enforce rules relating to boundary waters; and coordinate environmental policies and programs for the federal government."
+The minister of environment and climate change has been Julie Dabrusin since May 13, 2025; Environment and Climate Change Canada supports the minister's mandate to: "preserve and enhance the quality of the natural environment, including water, air, soil, flora and fauna; conserve Canada's renewable resources; conserve and protect Canada's water resources; forecast daily weather conditions and warnings, and provide detailed meteorological information to all of Canada; enforce rules relating to boundary waters; and coordinate environmental policies and programs for the federal government."
 The minister provides political direction and is responsible for the department to Parliament, with the day-to-day operations being managed by the deputy minister.

 History

 Federal role

 Under the Constitution of Canada, responsibility for environmental management in Canada is a shared responsibility between the federal government and provincial governments.
 For example, provincial governments have primary authority for resource management including permitting industrial waste discharges (e.g., to the air).
 The federal government is responsible for the management of toxic substances in the country (e.g., benzene).
 The department provides stewardship of the Environmental Choice Program, which provides consumers with an eco-labelling for products manufactured within Canada or services that meet international label standards of (GEN) Global Ecolabelling Network.

 Under the Canadian Environmental Protection Act (CEPA 1999) (R.S., 1999, c.
 33), ECCC became the lead federal department to ensure the cleanup of hazardous waste and oil spills for which the government is responsible, and to provide technical assistance to other jurisdictions and the private sector as required.
-The department is also responsible for international environmental issues (e.g., Canada-USA air issues).
+The department is also responsible for international environmental issues (e.g., Canada-US air issues).
 CEPA was the central piece of Canada's environmental legislation but was replaced when budget implementation Bill C-38 entered into effect in June 2012.